benslack19/benslack19.github.io/_projects/0_CA-SPLICE.md

 3. Be a charter school.
 4. Be located in the Bay Area or a Southern California coastal county compared to the rest of the state.
 5. Have a high percentage of low income students that scored proficiently in English and math (although interestingly English proficiency was a better predictor.)
-6. Surpringly staff a lower percentage of certified teachers.
+6. Surprisingly staff a lower percentage of certified teachers.

 This study highlights policy implications and points to unexpected areas of investigation for facilitating low income student success.